albertvisser/scripts/readme.rst

 **predit**

-    executing *binfab session-start <project-name>* starts a terminal session for that project and sets up an environment variable $files for use with this command to start editing the specified (source) files
+    executing *binfab session-start <project-name>* starts a terminal session for that project and sets up an environment variable $files (and others) for use with this command to start editing the specified (source) files

 **prfind**